 NYLAG is unique for its ability to serve not only the abject poor, but also individuals and families who earn slightly above the government-designated poverty threshold.
 We’re able to serve this population because we neither apply for, nor do we receive, Federal Legal Services Corporation (LSC) funding.
 NYLAG relies heavily on private donations to enable us to serve the lower middle class and working poor individuals who still cannot afford private counsel.

-In addition to a full-time legal staff of more than 100, NYLAG leverages the services of over 800 pro bono attorneys and other volunteers.
+In addition to a paid staff of more than 200, NYLAG leverages the services of over 1,000 pro bono attorneys and other volunteers.

 NYLAG changes lives and strengthens our community.
-Last year alone:
+This year alone:

-- NYLAG directly served more than 57,000 vulnerable New Yorkers.
+- NYLAG will directly serve more than 70,000 vulnerable New Yorkers.

-- An additional 10,000 individuals participated in NYLAG’s community education sessions.
+- An additional 10,000 individuals will participate in NYLAG’s community education and professional training sessions.

-- More than 250,000 New Yorkers benefited from NYLAG’s class action law suits.
+- More than 200,000 New Yorkers will benefit from NYLAG’s class action law suits.

-- NYLAG’s overhead expenses were just 9%, dramatically less than other similar nonprofits.
+- NYLAG’s overhead expenses are just 9%, dramatically less than other similar nonprofits.

-- NYLAG was able to provide services for the low cost of only $175 per case.
+- NYLAG is able to provide services for the low cost of only $175 per case.